nickefy/usana-data-automation/readme.md

 ## Steps

+0. Open the terminal. cd to the usana-data-automation folder.
+To run files, use python3 <your-file-name>

 1. Download the jotform raw data from the url here https://www.jotform.com/csv/242513533264047 and replace the csv with the raw_data.csv file.
 You must be logged in jotform to do so.

 2. Download the shared_data from the usana onedrive in this url here. https://usanaverse-my.sharepoint.com/:x:/g/personal/celeste_yee_usanainc_com/EXEu-P44EoNKpPGNX5JDBiEBzebuBndx1giJkdysNX49sw?e=5Gj2ky.
 From menu -> export as csv.
 Replace the csv with the shared_data.csv